Acronyms

 - GLP-1 and GIP

-- GLP-1 and GIP are hormones secreted by specialized cells in the small intestine in response to food consumption.
-The actions of GLP-1 and GIP on different tissues are described below.
-An enzyme called dipeptidyl peptidase-4 (DPP-4) rapidly metabolizes GLP-1 and GIP, rendering them inactive.
+- GLP-1 and GIP are hormones secreted by intestinal cells in response to eating.
+Their actions in different tissues are described below.
+Dipeptidyl peptidase-4 (DPP-4), a plasma enzyme, rapidly metabolizes GLP-1 and GIP, rendering them inactive.

 - Pancreas